Improve Occupational Health and Safety results

 Behind this improvement are professionals who strive to design devices and standards to protect workers, as well as safer production systems and equipment.
 With an ÉTS Master of Engineering in Occupational Health and Safety, you could be one of these people who are making a difference.

 About the Master of Engineering in Occupational Health and Safety

 Our master's degree program in occupational health and safety engineering will help you acquire new specialized professional engineering knowledge and skills in the field of occupational health and safety and the control of industrial systems.

 You will specialize in the design and improvement of processes, standards and technical specifications of industrial systems and equipment.
 You will work to eliminate, reduce or control risks and exposures that are potentially harmful to human beings, the property of others or the environment.

-As this graduate program was developed from the requirements of the Board of Canadian Registered Safety Professionals (BCRSP), it will assist in obtaining the Certified Safety Professional credential.
+As this graduate program was developed from the requirements of the Board of Canadian Registered Safety Professionals (BCRSP), it will assist in obtaining the Canadian Registered Safety Professional (CRSP) credential.

 Are you interested in working in occupational health and safety?
 Hoping to earn yourself a promotion or do research?
 Our master's program will help you attain new professional heights.

 What will you learn in the Master’s program?

 In the ÉTS Master’s program in Occupational Health and Safety Engineering, you will acquire advanced knowledge in: